Home Maintenance Schedule South Africa: Monthly, Seasonal & Annual Checklist

 Seasonal checks

-Seasonal home maintenance checklist
+Seasonal house maintenance checklist before weather changes

 Every three months, go deeper.
 Seasonal checks are especially important before heavy rain, cold weather, holidays, or periods of frequent load-shedding.